nymtech/nym/documentation/operators/src/troubleshooting/vps-isp.md

 post-up /sbin/ip -r route add <YOUR_IPV6_GATEWAY> dev eth0
 post-up /sbin/ip -r route add default via <YOUR_IPV6_GATEWAY>
 ```
 Last two lines are particularly important as they enable IPv6 routing.
+You can find YOUR_IPV6_GATEWAY using your server's control panel.
+There is no single way to find the gateway, so please access your control panel to find yours or open a support ticket.
+Here is an example of how it looks on [OVH](https://help.ovhcloud.com/csm/en-ie-vps-configuring-ipv6?id=kb_article_view&sysparm_article=KB0047567).

 ```admonish warning title="WARNING"
 Be extra careful editing this file since you may lock yourself out of the server.
 If it happens, you can always access the server via the hoster's VNC panel.